View Contact Info and Hours

 RSA 76:15-a - Requirements for Semi-Annual Billing - For more information click here

-Real Estate Tax Bills were mailed on October 31, 2017 and are due on December 1, 2017.
+Real Estate Tax Bills were mailed on May 31, 2018 and are due on July 2, 2018.
 If a property owner has not received their tax bill, they should contact the Tax Office at 673-6041 Ext.
 201 immediately.
 Failure to receive the tax bill does not justify non-payment.
-A 12% APR Interest charge is applied to payments received after the due date of December 1, 2017.
-Full payment of the 2017 property taxes must be received prior to May 11, 2018 at 12:00 noon to avoid the placement of a real estate tax lien at the Hillsborough County Registry of Deeds.
+A 12% APR Interest charge is applied to payments received after the due date of July 2, 2018.

 Mailed payments should be sent to: